Collection Development Policy

 - Alumni publications: Will only be added if they have relevance to our curriculum.

-- Back files (online): Includes packages of books, journals, newspapers, etc. Review using general selection criteria.
-Can overlap existing physical content if part of a deliberate reformatting strategy.
-Preference toward purchase, but pay special attention to any annual maintenance fees.
+- Backfiles (online): Includes packages of books, journals, newspapers, etc. Can overlap existing physical content if part of a deliberate reformatting strategy.
+Prefer purchases over ongoing subscriptions.

-- Databases: Selected based on uniqueness of content, relevance to curriculum, cost, and expected use.
-These should be regularly reviewed based on cost and use.
+- Databases: Selected and regularly reviewed based on uniqueness of content, relevance to curriculum, cost, and usage.

-- Duplicate copies: Normally avoided but exceptions can be made for titles with heavy use, special topics, and intentional overlap with Archives or special collections.
+- Duplicate copies: Normally avoided but exceptions can be made for titles with heavy use, special topics, and to provide a circulating copy of something already in Archives and Special Collections or at the Young Center.

-- Faculty publications: Academic publications written while at Elizabethtown are added unless the contribution is a minor portion of the whole (e.g. an article in an encyclopedia) or due to cost.
+- Faculty publications: Academic publications written while at Elizabethtown are added unless the contribution is a minor portion of the whole (e.g. an article in an encyclopedia) or too costly.

 - Juvenile books: Focus on award winning children’s books to support early childhood and primary education courses.
 Supplemented by faculty requests.

-- Sound Recordings: Additions made through faculty requests that directly support current courses.
-Our current format preference is either compact disc or audio streaming through a supported media platform.
+- Sound recordings: Additions made based on faculty requests that directly support current courses.
+Format preference is either compact disc or audio streaming through a supported media platform.

-- Textbooks: The library does not acquire textbooks, although faculty may place personal copies on reserve for specific courses.
+- Textbooks: We do not acquire textbooks, although faculty may temporarily place personal copies on Course Reserves for the semester.

-- Video Recordings: Additions made through faculty requests that directly support current courses.
-Our format preference is DVD (NTSC Region 1), or video streaming through a supported media platform.
+- Video recordings: Additions made based on faculty requests that directly support current courses.
+Format preference is either DVD (NTSC Region 1) or streaming video through a supported media platform.

-Our collection funds are for buying or accessing content that are made available to the whole institution.
-Requests for content that will be only made available to individuals or select groups will be referred to other sources.
+Library collection funds can only be used for buying or accessing content that will be made available to the whole institution.
+Requests for content that will only be available to individuals or select groups will be referred to other funding sources.

-Books and other materials for our main collection are happily accepted if they are in good condition and fall within the scope of what may be appropriate additions to our collection.
-For large collections, we may either ask for a title list or request to see the materials before accepting the gift.
-All donations become the property of the Library, with the understanding that we may dispose of materials we chose not to keep.
+Books and other materials are usually accepted if they are in good condition and fall within the scope of what may be appropriate additions to our collection.
+However, for large gifts we typically ask for a title list or request to see the materials before accepting them.
+All donations become the property of the Library, with the understanding that we retain the right to dispose of or sell any materials we later choose not to keep.

 Gifts to Archives and Special Collections have additional considerations.
 Please contact our Archivist for details.